 2. Assemble and run.
 Those t0, t1, t2 registers on the right side changed to 1, 2, and 3!

 3. But it was too fast to see what happened.
-Assemble again, but this time, step through instruction-by-instruction with this button: the step button.
+Assemble again, but this time, step through instruction-by-instruction with the step button.
 Watch the values of the registers and the highlighted instruction in the text window.

 • You’ll see the registers highlighted green when they change.